Get gigabytes back from your photo library.

 How it works

-Four steps, and you're in control of every one.
+Four steps, and you approve every removal.

 STEP 1